-Anyone getting as far as this post already has a positive relationship with cannabis and knows that the plant emanates positive vibes.
-The plant itself has brought people together throughout history and with recent advances in science has proven to be a quintessential center to our health and wellbeing.
-Cannabis has helped so many, it’s inclusive for all people and often offers healing where nothing else can.
-Despite cannabis’ beautiful example to us all, when it comes to extraction I continually see division, arguing, and an ocean of bad information working against the health of the community as a whole.
+Anyone getting as far as this post already has a positive relationship with cannabis and knows the plant emanates positive vibes.
+The plant has brought people together throughout history and, with recent advances in science, has proven to be a quintessential center to our health and wellbeing.
+Cannabis has helped so many; it’s inclusive for everyone and often offers healing where nothing else can.
+Despite cannabis’ beautiful example to us all, when it comes to extraction, I continually see division, arguing, and an ocean of lousy information working against the health of the community.
 It doesn’t have to be this way.

 AN INCLUSIVE VISION

-I’ve been looking forward to putting this project together to display how the most safe and effective cannabis home processing techniques overlap and work in a beneficial and complementary ecosystem allowing each technique to shine while also lending a hand to improve another.
+I’ve been looking forward to putting this project together to display how the safest and most effective cannabis home processing techniques overlap and work in a beneficial and complementary ecosystem, allowing each technique to shine while also lending a hand to improve one another.

-We have many great ways to approach and use the cannabis plant so it’s important to look at the entirety of the big picture; all applications, all uses, and all processes are important to consider to maximize the effectiveness and efficiency of the precious and valuable cannabis resources we have.
+We have many great ways to approach and use the cannabis plant, so it’s essential to look at the entirety of the big picture; all applications, uses, and processes are important to consider to maximize the effectiveness and efficiency of the precious and valuable cannabis resources we have.

 HASH, ROSIN, AND ETHANOL EXTRACTION ECOSYSTEM

 Let’s get down to the hash, rosin, and ethanol ecosystem.
-These methods can produce both very high or low quality concentrates depending on a few considerations they have in common.
-First, to create the very highest quality extractions the simple rule of “fire-in, fire-out,” meaning you can only make high-quality extracts with high-quality material, applies equally across the board.
+These methods can produce both very high or low-quality concentrates depending on a few considerations they have in common.
+First, to create the highest quality extractions, the simple rule of “fire-in, fire-out,” meaning you can only make high-quality extracts with high-quality material, applies equally across the board.
 Second, yield is sacrificed for the highest quality extractions, leaving behind still valuable semi-spent material that can be processed a second time.
-Third, each of these methods require extra steps, efforts, time and equipment to take them to the epitome of quality.
-This is important to keep in mind because comparing different extracts, like an incredible concentrate that took weeks to create, with an incredibly small yield that required lots of extra equipment, to something made on a kitchen countertop in a few hours is not a fair.
+Third, these methods require extra steps, effort, time, and equipment to take them to the epitome of quality.
+This is important to remember because comparing different extracts, like an incredible concentrate that took weeks to create, with a minimal yield that required lots of extra equipment, to something made on a kitchen countertop in a few hours is unfair.

 The interconnectedness of hash and rosin is pretty simple to see.
 Top-grade bubble or dry sift is sometimes used to make incredible rosin.
-In other cases the very top grade kief will be smoked/dabed, squish the slightly lower quality tiers, then throw away or make low quality infusions of the rest not realizing that with the proper techniques what they’re leaving behind as waste can still be made into a nice extraction.
-Ethanol extraction when done properly can produce some of the cleanest and most potent concentrates around, but it can also play a key role in cleaning up and adding efficiency to rosin and hash making processes.
-What will follow are various process scenarios to show exactly what happens when these different processes come together in a complementary extraction ecosystem.
+In other cases, the very top-grade kief will be smoked/dabbed, squish the slightly lower quality tiers, then throw away or make low-quality infusions of the rest, not realizing that with the proper techniques, what they’re leaving behind as waste can still be made into an excellent extraction.
+Ethanol extraction can produce some of the cleanest and most potent concentrates when done correctly.
+However, it can also play a key role in cleaning up and adding efficiency to rosin and hash-making processes.
+What will follow are various process scenarios to show precisely what happens when these different processes come together in a complementary extraction ecosystem.

 The singular point here is to showcase the overlap between complementary processes, especially for the average person crafting at home.
 I used average materials for the most part and tools easily accessible by the home cannabis concentrate enthusiast.

-My ethanol extraction skills are pretty well developed, but my rosin and hash techniques are more in line with a typical home hobbyist which is who this post was created for.
-The goal isn’t to use the best material to make the best fire ever seen by man; it’s to show how normal people, using achievable processes, can use this ecosystem to maximize the quality of the material they have as well as achieve a very high degree of cannabinoid pickup efficiency.
-If I can achieve these results with average materials it just becomes better and more important with higher quality materials.
+My ethanol extraction skills are pretty well developed, but my rosin and hash techniques are more in line with a typical home hobbyist, which is who this post was created for.
+The goal isn’t to use the best material to make the best fire ever seen by man; it’s to show how ordinary people, using achievable processes, can use this ecosystem to maximize the quality of the material they have as well as achieve a very high degree of cannabinoid pickup efficiency.
+If I can achieve these results with average materials, it becomes better and more critical with higher quality materials.

-My focus was on general processes and how they relate to each other so I may mention yields in some instances and not bother in others.
-I wasn’t concerned with how well certain material kiefed or pressed, but how the different processes work together relationally.
-Don’t get hung up on the numbers as they will change with material, process efficiency, and end product goals.
+I focused on general processes and how they relate to each other so I may mention yields in some instances and not bother in others.
+I wasn’t concerned with how well specific material kiefed or pressed, but how the different processes work together relationally.
+Don’t get hung up on the numbers; they will change with material, process efficiency, and end product goals.

 1) ROSIN FLOWER WINTERIZED & CLEANUP WITH ETHANOL

 Winterization is a simple process that uses ethanol and cold temperatures to remove wax and lipids from extractions.
-For detailed information on the process see the winterization post here.
-The main benefits of removing wax and lipids is twofold; it makes a cleaner extract so your lungs will be happier and potency increases dramatically since the undesirables and non-performing components are removed.
+For detailed information on the process, see the winterization post here.
+The main benefits of removing wax and lipids are twofold: it makes a cleaner extract so your lungs will be happier, and potency increases dramatically since the undesirables and non-performing components are removed.
 The main downside is it can remove some of the extra terp profile people like about rosin.
-Rosin maintains the extra terp profile because, unlike other extraction methods that remove lipids and wax, extra terpenes are bound to the wax and lipids in rosin making it more fragrant.
+Rosin maintains the additional terp profile because, unlike other extraction methods that remove lipids and wax, extra terpenes are bound to the wax and lipids in rosin, making it more fragrant.
 Removing those components lowers the terpene component a little.
-Sometimes you might want the extra terps and sometimes you might want to give your lungs a break from the lipids.
+Sometimes, you might want the extra terps, and sometimes, you might want to give your lungs a break from the lipids.

 In addition to using ethanol for winterizing, I also ran an ethanol cleanup.
-Undisturbed pressed bags and ethanol are cooled at freezer temps for 24-hours, then combined to soak for 30 minutes to collect trapped oil and processed.
-After completing the bag cleanup it can be taken one step further by cutting the bags open and removing the contents and combining them with freezer temp ethanol again for 30 minutes and process.
+Undisturbed pressed bags and ethanol are cooled at freezer temps for 24 hours, then combined to soak for 30 minutes to collect trapped oil and process.
+After completing the bag cleanup, it can be taken one step further by cutting the bags open, removing the contents, and combining them with freezer temp ethanol again for 30 minutes.

 PRESSED FLOWER (Lemon Creamsicle)

 Using a Buchner funnel to filter the wax and lipids out of the solution that was in the freezer, this is what came out of just 6.5g of pressed flower rosin.
-If this was fresher or moister starting material this undesirable content would be even more.
-The brown stuff above is what came off the filter paper after it dried.
-You can smell terps in it but I don’t want much of that in my lungs.
+The undesirable content would be even worse if this was fresher or more moist starting material.
+The brown stuff above came off the filter paper after it dried.
+You can smell terps in it, but I don’t want much of that in my lungs.